-- The National Institute of Mental Health, the National Institute on Drug Abuse, and the National Institute on Alcohol Abuse and Alcoholism three institutes at the National Institutes of Health (NIH) are the leading federal agencies supporting basic biomedical and behavioral research related to mental illness and substance abuse and addiction disorders. - An overwhelming body of science demonstrates that: (1) mental illnesses are diseases with clear biological and social components; (2) treatment is effective; and (3) the nation has realized immense dividends from five decades of investment in research focused on mental illness and mental health.
+- The NIMH, the National Institute on Drug Abuse (NIDA), and the National Institute on Alcohol Abuse and Alcoholism (NIAAA) three institutes at the NIH are the leading federal agencies supporting basic biomedical and behavioral research related to mental illness and substance abuse and addiction disorders. - An overwhelming body of science demonstrates that: (1) mental illnesses are diseases with clear biological and social components; (2) treatment is effective; and (3) the nation has realized immense dividends from five decades of investment in research focused on mental illness and mental health.